105. Babes or gentle 1Thes. 2:7

 Any and every variation calls for responsible examination and sound evaluation of all facts involved.
 The Bible Translator is accountable to God in the first place.

-Paul emphasizes in this verse that he had been gentle in proclaiming the gospel, even when it lead to persecution.
-He would never succumb to the demands of anybody or any situation.
+Paul emphasized in this verse that he had been gentle in proclaiming the gospel, and in demanding sustenance from the Thessalonians.
+He would never yield like a baby to the demands of anybody or any situation.
+But he indeed had been gentle in the way he did his work as apostle.
 He is accountable to God alone.